Table of contents:

 This is when the CRM uses customer data to automate repetitive and administrative tasks on behalf of sales reps, so they can focus on higher-value activities like speaking with prospects or crafting proposals for existing customers.

 Learn What is Marketing Automation? (& why you need it!)

 If you don’t know how to apply sales automation software in your business, check out some common use cases.
 These approaches have shown to be efficient for many companies.

 Pipeline automation helps you stay on top of your sales pipeline and customer journey.
 Use it to send automated emails, alerts, and notifications when it’s time to follow up, set reminders or tasks, or get a detailed review of a sales opportunity.

-You can also automate the interactions that happen when a lead moves from one stage in your pipeline to another.
+You can also automate interactions when a lead moves from one stage in your pipeline to another.
 For example, if a lead moves from the ‘Qualified’ to ‘Proposal’ stage, your pipeline sales automation system can automatically send them a proposal from your CRM.

 Example #2.
 Triggered Emails

 Triggered emails work with automated email drip campaigns to send out emails in response to specific triggers or customer actions.
-For example, when a customer clicks a link in an automated email campaign, a triggered email can let them know the next step to take.
+For example, when a customer clicks a link in an automated email campaign, a triggered email can let them know the next step.

 These messages are the highest-performing emails because you send them to the right person at the right time.